From Budgeting to Investing, Protecting Yourself from Scams to Building Wealth, Here’s Everything You Need to Know about Personal Finance

 6. Invest for the long term

 It’s also important to remember that investing is a long-term game.
 While the stock market can be volatile in the short term, historically, it has provided solid returns over the long term.
-By investing consistently over time and avoiding the temptation to try to time the market, you can build wealth and achieve your financial goals. (e.g. SoFi Invest or Axos Self-Directed Trading Account – See Axos Bank Review)
+By investing consistently over time and avoiding the temptation to time the market, you can build wealth and achieve your financial goals. (e.g., SoFi Invest or Axos Self-Directed Trading Account – See Axos Bank Review)

 7. Save for retirement